-The most important way to create safe parks is to assure frequent users, whether the space is considered "active," meaning set up for sports and such, or "passive," which is space for strolling, picnics, and the like.
-Having plenty of people around to observe what happens prevents crime and undesirable behaviors of all types.
+The most important way to create safe parks is to assure a steady and abundant supply of visitors, whether the space is considered "active," meaning set up for sports and such, or "passive," which is space for strolling, picnics, sitting, and the like.
+Having plenty of people around to observe what happens helps to prevent crime and undesirable behaviors of all types.

 To make your neighborhood park safe, you need "eyes on the street," even though the street is green space in this case.
 And it needs to look like someone cares, so get busy cleaning up your neighborhood park.

 Erving Goffman, in his classic book, Behavior in Public Places, says that parks allow a "looseness" in behavior standards that is not acceptable in more tightly structured public settings.

 We don't think he was saying we should tolerate anything and everything in a park, but rather that all of us humans bear some responsibility for reining in out of control behavior within a loose space such as a park.

 Parks get reputations, just like neighborhoods and people.
 When the reputation is bad, it's difficult to reverse.
 So address rumors, graffiti, and potential problems as soon as they arise.

 "Potential problems" include large groups of kids traveling in packs, boom box issues, evidence of any sort of weapons or drug deals, and petty vandalism.

 If there is an actual crime, be sure the neighborhood has accurate information.
 Word will get around, so if you're a neighborhood leader, be proactive and tell an accurate but unsensational version right away.

 As parks are reconfigured or as new features and buildings are added, think carefully about how environmental design might help create a safer park.
 Check out our page on CPTED (crime prevention through environmental design) for more on this subject.